‘I didn’t need to wait’: Sutton

 He said there could be an escalation in the listeria risk over time, and that there were others with “similar vulnerability” to the patient at risk.
 There may have been other cases that weren’t diagnosed or reported, he said.

-“I would not be surprised if there were individuals with invasive listeriosis and not picked up.
-It’s true it could be the only case but my fear was … the listeria contamination in I Cook Foods was increasing over time.”
+“I would not be surprised if there were individuals with invasive listeriosis and not picked up,” he said.

+Dr Sutton conceded the Knox patient could be the “only case” but my fear was … the listeria contamination in I Cook Foods was “increasing over time”.

-He said there was “potential” for more contamination to occur and that “we’d see more infection after the date of closure”.
+He said there was “potential” for more contamination to occur and that there would be more infection after the date of closure.

 Justice McDonald asked Dr Sutton whether even with the “benefit of hindsight” he denied the possibility that the patient didn’t contract listeriosis from ICF food.